jaden07moore/NFL_INJURY_STATISTICS/README.md

 ## Requirements
 `import nflreadpy as nfl` - This is needed to get the data required for this project directly into your notebook.

-`import numpy as np` - This is crucial for the data manipulation and to make arrays when neccesary.
+`import numpy as np` - This is need for numerical analyis of arrays and series.

 `import pandas as pd` - This is needed to "clean" the data and to filter out what you need by using DataFrames.

-`import matplotlib.pyplot as plt` - This package is needed to graph the statistics you found.
+`import matplotlib.pyplot as plt` - This is needed to graph the statistics you found.

-`%pip install pyarrow` - This is necessary to turn the Polars Dataframes created using the nflreadpy package into a Pandas DataFrame.
+`%pip install pyarrow` - This is needed to turn the Polars Dataframes created using the nflreadpy package into a Pandas DataFrame.